In the late 1700’s and the early 1800’s…..

 No Fewer then 31 Hotels….1889

-In 1889 the City Directory listed no fewer than 31 Hotels.
-Most were clustered in the downtown district along Hall Av. and Main St. and in the Menekaunee Area on Hosmer and Water Streets.
-Pictured on left Marinette Hotel in 1857.
+In 1889 the City Directory listed no fewer than 31 Hotels and boarding houses in the area.
+Most were clustered in the downtown district along Hall Av. and Main St. and in the Menekaunee Area on Hosmer and Water Streets.*1

 During the Lumber Boom there were over 4,000 men working in the Marinette and Menominee sawmills and about 5,000 in and out of the logging camps.
 Many, were single and in need of temporary residency.